karunakarrao/DevOps/Terraform/Terraform Basics.md

 string:		String
 bool: 		True / False
 number: 	Numeric
-list: 		list must be of the same type. list is indexed as 0, 1, 2, 3.
+list: 		list is collection of any type. list is indexed as 0, 1, 2, 3.
 Access like `var.prefix[0]`
-map: 		key-value pairs, where all keys and values are of the same type. `var.example_map["key1"]`
+map: 		key-value pairs, where all keys and values are of the any type. `var.example_map["key1"]`
 set: 		collection of unique values of the same type. `var.prefix[0]`
 object: 	complex data structure with attributes of different types.
 tuple: 		collection of values of different types. like string, bool, number